John Cale in liverpool

 The next day (May 27) he is interviewed by David Halsam about the performance and The Velvets legacy.

-John Cale with Eden Cale
+John Cale with his daughter Eden

 Performing at his daughter's wedding